factorial-io/factorial-frontend-stack/docs/migration-guide.md

 NB: Currently the following tasks are not yet replaced:
 * Automatic generation if SVG sprite maps
-* Automatic exporting of colours to JSON from PostCSS variables
+* Automatic exporting of colors to JSON from PostCSS variables
 * Running a dev server for serving pattern lab.

 Follow the [`feature`](https://github.com/factorial-io/factorial-frontend-stack/issues?q=is%3Aissue+is%3Aopen+label%3Afeature) tag in the issue queue to get updates on that.